 - Leave comments.

-An entire blog post could be dedicated to just the design of a website for launch date (and it will be when my food truck site is launched soon for NSD2.0), but for now these are the main elements to keep in mind.
+An entire blog post could be dedicated to just the design of a website for launch date.
+For now, these are the main elements to keep in mind:

 This is just preparation work for what happens after you launch.